-A model of pension scheme that allows for the severance of an employer's liability towards a defined benefit pension scheme and one of the following conditions applies:

-- the scheme employer is replaced by a special purpose vehicle (SPV) employer.
-This is, to all intents and purposes, a shell employer and is usually put in place to preserve the scheme's PPF eligibility - the liability of the employer to fund the scheme's liabilities is replaced by an employer backed with a capital injection to a capital buffer (generally created by investor capital and contributions from the original employers).
+Scheme Funding report The report required by section 224(1) and defined as an "actuarial valuation" in section 224(2) of the Pensions Act 2004. scheme modification A change to the accrued benefits of a pension scheme . superfund A model of pension scheme that allows for the severance of an employer's liability towards a defined benefit pension scheme and one of the following conditions applies: the scheme employer is replaced by a special purpose vehicle (SPV) employer.
+This is, to all intents and purposes, a shell employer and is usually put in place to preserve the scheme's PPF eligibility the liability of the employer to fund the scheme's liabilities is replaced by an employer backed with a capital injection to a capital buffer (generally created by investor capital and contributions from the original employers). technical actuarial work Work performed for the intended user: (i) where the use of principles and/or techniques of actuarial science is central to the work and which involves the exercise of judgement; or (ii) which the intended user could reasonably regard as technical actuarial work by virtue of the manner of its communication.